-Below are descriptions for the two climbing routes on Mount St. Helens: the winter route (Worm Flows) and the summer route (Monitor Ridge).
+Below are descriptions for the two climbing routes on Mount St. Helens: the Winter Route (aka Worm Flows) and the Summer Route (aka Monitor Ridge).
 Your climbing permit covers either route.
-The winter route is open all year long and climbers may choose to climb this longer route at any time.
-The summer route is only open once the snow has fully melted from the road leading up to Climber's Bivouac Trailhead.
-The opening date changes every year, and the Forest Service nor Mount St. Helens Institute cannot accurately predict when the snow will melt enough to open the road.
-Generally, the road to Climber's Bivouac has opened in mid- to late- June.
-With the snow variations year to year, the road has also historically opened as early as Memorial Day and as late as Fourth of July.
+The Winter Route is open all year long and climbers may choose to climb this longer route at any time.
+The Summer Route is open once the snow has fully melted from the gravel forest road leading up to Climber's Bivouac Trailhead.
+Opening dates vary each year and neither the Forest Service or Mount St. Helens Institute can predict when the Bivouac will open.
+In 2021, 2022 and 2023, the Climber's Bivouac has opened in early to mid July, but past openings have occurred in early June.

 Elevation Gain: 5,563 ft